robbievanleeuwen/section-properties/docs/source/rst/section_library.rst

 ====================================================

-In order to make your life easier, there are a number of built-in functions that generate typical structural cross-sections, resulting in :class:`~sectionproperties.pre.sections.Geometry` objects.
+In order to make your life easier, there are a number of built-in functions that generate typical structural cross-sections, resulting in :class:`~sectionproperties.pre.geometry.Geometry` objects.
 These typical cross-sections reside in the ``sectionproperties.pre.library`` module.

 Standard Sections Library